SquadTuring1/final-project-back/README.md

 npm install

 ```
-To see this web on your browser clone this repository:
+To see this web in a browser, clone this repository for the frontend:
 ```shell

 git clone https://github.com/SquadTuring1/final-project-front.git